CFI-Electronics-Club/Dev-Board-Documentation/Easy Projects/ESP32_deep_sleep.md

 }
 ```

+When we use the deep-sleep function, each time the ESP32 wakes up, it executes the setup function again.
+The loop function is never called.
+All the variable values are lost, except if we save them in the RTC memory using this prefix.

 ## Follow-up Problem Statement
 Can you use the capacitive touch pins and Aluminium foil to change the frequency of the buzzer as you slide your finger over the foil??
 ## References